-Sorting objects (single criterion)
+Sorting objects (abstract criteria)

 Tips on how to use this exercise at home and at school.

-Sorting objects (single criterion)
+Sorting objects (abstract criteria)

 Early math concepts